timowlmtn/snowflake/README.md

 Create a build folder based on the current code state.

-    make pull-qa
+    BUILD_ENV=qa make build-init

-Source the setenv and build the system
+Pull the latest changes the setenv

     source setenv.sh
+    ENVIRONMENT=qa make build-pull

+The build-all target will build the Snowflake database, data pipelines and integrations.

-    make-qa all
+    make-qa build-all